Information for carers using NHS services

 They must be sure the person:

-- understands what the treatment is and why it is needed
+• understands what the treatment is and why it’s needed

-If the health professional is undecided, they should then talk to you and anyone else closely involved in the person's care.
+If the healthcare professional is undecided, they should then talk to you and anyone else closely involved in the person’s care.
+This is to make sure that what they want is taken into account in the decision-making process.

 Certificate of incapacity

-If it is decided that the person you care for cannot give their consent, NHS staff will issue a section 47 certificate of incapacity.
+If it’s decided that the person you care for cannot give their consent, NHS staff will issue a section 47 certificate of incapacity.

 This will normally be kept with the person's health record for a year but could be extended to three years if the person's condition is unlikely to improve.